LegitAJ/HelloWorldJava/README.rst

 java.helloworldjava
 =======================

-This is "Hello World" Example for Java.
+This is "Hello World" Example for Java

   |-- HelloWorld
          -- Main.java